 - PhotoDune – this is my favorite and a great source of quality stock images on a budget.
 Photos range from $1 to $7.

-- Other Stock Image Companies – like: shutterstock, istockphoto, and fotolia can be great options to find high quality images.
+- Other Stock Image Companies – like shutterstock, istockphoto, and fotolia can be great options for finding high quality images.
 The downside to using these services is the price is dramatically higher than PhotoDune.

 Illegally Downloaded Images